nous-clawds4/tapestry-cli/docs/node-types/coffee-house.md

 ## JSON Schema node

-This is the JSON Schema node for the concept of `words`.
+This is the JSON Schema node for the concept of `coffee houses`.

 The above file should validate against the JSON schema within the file below (within `jsonSchema`).